Rotten-LKZ/EasyJwt/README.md

 # Defect
 1. This library is using AES encrypt instead of HS256 and RS256 because author don't know how to use HS256 and RS256.

+# Matters Need Attention
+1. JWT's configuration is time dependent (such as exp, nbf, iat), please use ten-place timestamp

 # Usage

 Install easy-jwt